- A word from our founders

 This upheaval will generate a social and industrial revolution.
 We are already starting to see signs of this, given the importance of this raw material in our society.

-Nowadays, the annual worldwide oil consumption is estimated at 3.5 billion tons, releasing around 10 billion tons of CO2 into our atmosphere.
+The annual worldwide oil consumption is estimated at several billion tons, releasing around 10 billion tons of CO2 into our atmosphere.

-Every year, the worldwide agriculture production releases nearly 4 to 5 billion tons of vegetal plant wastes (straws and stovers, sugar cane bagasse, etc.) associated with food production.
-These wastes represent a renewable source of energy - neutral in terms of carbon emissions - but most of it is barely or poorly recycled and promoted.
+Every year, the worldwide agriculture production releases nearly 5 to 7 billion tons of biomass, barely or poorly promoted, (straws and stovers sugar cane bagasse, etc.) directly associated to food production.
+These wastes represent a renewable source of energy - neutral in terms of carbon emissions.

-By exploiting these coproducts, both food and non-food productions from the same farming sector can co-exist, while preserving land use.
-Given the "food vs. fuel" debate, we cannot produce more from agriculture plants without endangering the sectors that feed people (including cereals).
+By exploiting responsibly these residual biomass, both food and non-food productions from the same farming sector can co-exist, while preserving land use.
+Given the "food vs. fuel" debate, we cannot produce more from agriculture plants without endangering the human nutrition sector (including cereals).

 Despite intense and widespread research programs, no economically viable solution has yet been found to overcome current scientific and technological barriers.